Home Blogs Council to bid for UK Government Funds for community, jobs, and transport projects in Glasgow

 crane

-Glasgow City Council has approved plans to bid for funding from the UK Government for three new programmes – the Community Renewal, Levelling Up and Community Ownership Funds.
+Glasgow City Council has approved plans to bid for funding from the UK Government for three new programmes – the Community Renewal, Levelling Up, and Community Ownership Funds.
+These initiatives aim to address critical areas of need across the city, from economic recovery to cultural preservation and community empowerment.

-Glasgow City Council’s approach to considering bids for these funds will see its Economic Development team will coordinate a bidding and appraisal process for the Community Renewal Fund with partners and stakeholders through the Glasgow Partnership for Economic Growth, and it is proposed there will be a strong focus on ‘net zero’.
-Other teams within the council will coordinate the bidding and appraisal process for the Levelling Up and Community Ownership Funds, with all teams reporting back to a council committee before submission deadlines.
+Glasgow City Council’s approach to these funding opportunities involves a coordinated effort across its teams.
+The Economic Development team will lead the bidding and appraisal process for the Community Renewal Fund, working with partners and stakeholders through the Glasgow Partnership for Economic Growth.
+A strong focus on achieving ‘net zero’ goals is expected to underpin these efforts.
+Meanwhile, other council teams will manage the application processes for the Levelling Up and Community Ownership Funds, ensuring all submissions are reviewed by a council committee before the submission deadlines.

 Related Articles